ianhajra/ianhajra/README.md

 Hi there! 👋

-My name is Ian Hajra and I'm a 20 year old sophomore at Brown University.
-I am studying applied mathematics and computer science.
-I will be joining the Kim Lab at Roswell Park this summer, where I will be contributing to Bioinformatics efforts.
+My name is Ian Hajra and I am a 20-year-old sophomore at Brown University.
+My academic and professional interests lie in the intersections of applied math and computer science and in the construction of computer systems.
+I have a profound interest in cryptography and cybersecurity, and am excited to further explore these dynamic fields.
-In my free time, I love to play jazz piano and have recently gotten into rock climbing!

 <!--
 **ianhajra/ianhajra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.